BOUTAYEBAnasse/Benchmarking-RSDetection./README.md

 The proposed notebooks contain implementations of each model, two notebooks for each model, one for the nominal process, i.e. training, validation and testing, and the other for rapid inference on a set of images for each model, 20 in all.

-Fine Tuned Models are under this link: **[Google Drive Link](https://drive.google.com/drive/u/1/folders/1xf-vNriat8YUJQGu-fedciORcqXCzzW6?usp=sharing)**, please unzip the DETR and DEFORMABLE-DETR models before using them in the inference notebooks (folder: Predictions).
+You can download concerned models under: **[Fine-Tuned Models](https://drive.google.com/drive/u/1/folders/1xf-vNriat8YUJQGu-fedciORcqXCzzW6?usp=sharing)**, please unzip the DETR and DEFORMABLE-DETR models before using them in the inference notebooks (folder: Predictions).

 ---
 ## 🗺️ Data to be used

-This Google Drive link **[Google Drive Link](https://drive.google.com/drive/folders/1-8UDTKH-A7PerjXUXKDAXtTWKYRdj7IS?usp=sharing)** contains all the resources required to execute this project.
+This Google Drive link **[Datasets](https://drive.google.com/drive/folders/1-8UDTKH-A7PerjXUXKDAXtTWKYRdj7IS?usp=sharing)** contains all the resources required to execute this project.
 The available resources include two datasets, Optical and SAR, using to train, validate and test the models presented.

 ## 📈 Workflow Diagram of Deformable-DETR